MattiPaivike/memorizer_pub/terraform/README.md

 * The terraform expects an ssh-key pair called `memorizer-bastion-key` for bastion usage.
 Create this in EC2 console before running terraform.

 * Additionally the Terraform expects route53 hosted zone root domain with `NS`, `SOA`, `A` and `CNAME` records.
-This is created automatically after purchasing a domain in Route53.
+This is created automatically after purchasing a domain in AWS Route53.

 Setup common environment first